EnzoAmbrosio7/TicTacToe---Ruby/readme.md

    - A method to show a polishied table
    - A method to Let the players make moves on the table
    - And a function to verify is there is a winner
 3. Now you are ready to build the main game.
 You can do it by yourself, as you want: Use whiles, ifs and input methods!

+# Version
+Versioned on github
+Actually 3.0